MI-AFP/tutorials/tutorials/06_io-test-doc.md

 * CSV = [cassava](https://hackage.haskell.org/package/cassava) or [csv](https://hackage.haskell.org/package/csv/docs/Text-CSV.html)
 * INI = [ini](https://hackage.haskell.org/package/ini)

 ... and so on.
-Also you probably know fabulous [pandoc](https://hackage.haskell.org/package/pandoc) writen in Haskell - you can use its API anytime.
+Also, you probably know fabulous [pandoc](https://hackage.haskell.org/package/pandoc) written in Haskell - you can use its API anytime.

 ### Arguments and env variables

-Last basic way how to interact with program is via arguments and environment variables.
+Last basic way how to interact with a program is via arguments and environment variables.
 Again, there is a little bit clumsy but simple way from [System.Environment](https://hackage.haskell.org/package/base/docs/System-Environment.html) and then some libraries that can help you with more complex cases...

 ```haskell
 main :: IO ()